SyahiraIsnaeni/Kruskal-MST/README.md

 There are 4 classes in this program :

--Edge class : this class representage the edge from a graph -graph class : this class representage the graph that user use for searching shortpath -kruskal class : this class representage kruskal algorithm -graphApp class : this class is used for testing the program
+1. Edge class : this class representage the edge from a graph
+2. graph class : this class representage the graph that user use for searching shortpath
+3. kruskal class : this class representage kruskal algorithm
+4. graphApp class : this class is used for testing the program